locaal-ai/simpler-whisper/README.md

   - `hipblas` (for AMD GPUs)
   - `vulkan` (for cross-platform GPU acceleration)

-- `SIMPLER_WHISPER_PLATFORM`: Specifies the target platform.
-This is mainly used for macOS builds to differentiate between x86_64 and arm64 architectures.

 ### Example: Building for Windows with CUDA acceleration

 ```powershell